Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

-We can keep adding tests like this one to ensure that the app supports all possible locations, dates, and handles potential edge cases such as the [midnight sun phenomenon](https://en.wikipedia.org/wiki/Midnight_sun).
+We can keep adding tests like this one to ensure that the app supports all possible locations and dates, and handles potential edge cases such as the [midnight sun phenomenon](https://en.wikipedia.org/wiki/Midnight_sun).
 However, we may not want to execute the entire pipeline each time, just to verify that the business logic that calculates solar times works correctly.

 It's important to note that, although we want to avoid it if possible, we can still reduce the integration scope if there's a real reason for it.
 In this case, we can choose to cover additional cases with unit tests instead.